Statutory guidance

 7. Obligations of importers

-An importer is a person or business based in the UK who places pressure equipment and assemblies on the GB market from a country outside the UK.
-This means that UK businesses which used to act as a ‘distributor’ before 1 January 2021 legally become an ‘importer’ if they place products from an EEA country on the GB market.
+An importer is a person established in the UK who places pressure equipment from a country outside of the UK on the GB market.
+This means that a UK business which acted as a ‘distributor’ before 1 January 2021 is now legally an ‘importer’ if they place products from an EEA country or Switzerland on the GB market and therefore must comply with the importer duties under GB legislation.

-Importers have additional legal obligations which go beyond those of distributors, such as checking that manufacturers have carried out the required conformity assessment procedures and including their (the importer’s) name, registered trade name or mark and a postal address on the equipment or, where this is not possible, on its packaging or in accompanying documentation.
+Importers have additional legal obligations which go beyond those of distributors, such as checking that manufacturers have carried out the required conformity assessment procedures and including their (the importer’s) name, registered trade name or mark and a postal address on the equipment or, where this is not possible, on the packaging or in accompanying documentation.

 Can you be contacted easily if there is a problem?